MicrosoftDocs/fabric-docs/docs/admin/data-activator-switch.md

 ## Prerequisites

-To enable Data Activator, you need to have the *Fabric administrator* role:
+To enable Data Activator, you need to have the *Fabric administrator* role.

 ## Enable for your tenant